 Tapping on the corner of the iPad's display with an Apple Pencil opens up Markup, which can now be used for anything from webpages and documents to screenshots and emails.
 Apple has introduced a redesigned tool palette for quick access to tools, color palettes, shapes, a ruler, an object eraser, and a new pixel eraser.
-The new tool palette is available in Markup and will also be made available to third-party developers as an API.
+The new tool palette is available in Markup and is also available to third-party developers as an API.

 The iPadOS Files app supports folder sharing, so you can share whole folders of files with other people, and there's also support for external drives for the first time.
 You can plug in a USB drive or an SD card and pull data from it right in the Files app, a feature also available on the iPhone.